jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Create-Private-Image.md

 2. Select the instance which you want to create a private image and click**More**-**Create Image**.
 ![](../../../../../image/vm/Operation-Guide-Image-create1.png)
 3. In the pop-up window of create images, supplement the "Name" and "Description" of the private image，click **OK** to start the creation of the private image.
-4. In addition to backing up the system disk, you can choose a data disk currently attached to the backup instance to create an image.
-The data disk will be associated with the system disk image in the form of a snapshot and displayed in the "Device Mapping Information" on the private image detail page.
-The "Device Mapping Information" will be the preset configuration of the data disk for instance creation using this private image, which makes it easy to quickly deploy the entire VM.
-If you want to modify the capacity of the data disk, you can adjust it when you create a VM based on that image.
-Click here for details on the data disk [Device Name Assignment Rules](../Storage/Assign-Device-Name.md).
+4. In addition to backup system disk, you can back up the existing Cloud Disk data disks attached to the instance while creating images (the local data disk does not support snapshot function).
+The data disk will be associated with the system disk images in the snapshot form and displayed in the "Device Mapping Information" on the Private Image Details, as the pre-set configuration of data disk for later instance creation with the private image, to realize convenient and rapid overall deployment.
+If you want to modify the data disk capacity, please make adjustment when creating a machine based on this image.
+Click here to view details of data disk [Device Name Distribution Rule](../Storage/Assign-Device-Name.md).
 5. It takes a long time to make the entire image that contains data of system disk and data disks.
 In order to avoid the failure, please stop other operations on the VM and the cloud disk during the production process, and ensure that the current instance and the cloud disk snapshot have sufficient quotas.
 ![](../../../../../image/vm/Operation-Guide-Image-create2.png)
 ![](../../../../../image/vm/Operation-Guide-Image-create3.png)